 🐬Sometimes, its mouth also represents a Dolphins that could be found in the Ganges.
 As the Ganges is the holiest river for Indus civilization, Makara also is associated with the prosperity of the Ganges.

 🐏Goat horns represent the battle-readiness of the animal, ready to ram, ready to take on the danger on the head.
 Fearless, running towards the fight with pride and honor.
-Ram is the vehicle of Agni, the god of fire, Makara is also associated with the purificator Agni.
+Ram is the vehicle of Agni, the god of fire, this animal is also associated with the purificator Agni.

 🦌Deer years show exceptionally well-developed noise grasping ability of the animals.
 Which tells us that a king always should be listening to the danger.
 He should be the lookout for the threat like a deer, as it listens to the footsteps of carnivorous.
 Gazelle, being the vehicle of Vayu, lord of the winds, the supporter of all the aerobic life on the planet, Makara is often correlated with the life and the evolution itself.